Find Out Easy Ways to Decorate for the Seasons

 4. Pillows

-The fourth thing you can change throughout the seasons are pillows.
+The fourth thing you can change throughout the seasons is pillows.

 You can keep your furniture the same all year round but only change the pillows.